Asian Americans in arts and entertainment: 1950s

-The musical Flower Drum Song was based on the 1957 novel, The Flower Drum Song, by Chinese-American author C. Y. Lee, which in turn was based on the San Francisco nightclub Forbidden City that was popular for military men in transit during World War II.
+The musical Flower Drum Song was based on the 1957 novel The Flower Drum Song, by Chinese-American author C. Y. Lee, which in turn was based on the San Francisco nightclub Forbidden City that was popular for military men in transit during World War II.
 Rodgers and Hammerstein adapted it into a musical produced on Broadway in 1958 and on film in 1961, and both starred a number of Asian American actors.
-Largely remembered for the hit song "I Enjoy Being A Girl", it would not be produced with an all-Asian American cast until a 2002 Broadway revival.
+Largely remembered for the hit song "I Enjoy Being A Girl", it was not produced with an all-Asian American cast until a 2002 Broadway revival.

-The 1958-1959 Broadway production of The World of Suzie Wong was based on the 1957 novel of the same name.
+The 1958–1959 Broadway production of The World of Suzie Wong was based on the 1957 novel of the same name.
 It starred France Nuyen (born France Nguyễn Vân Nga) and William Shatner, and featured Mary Mon Toy.
-It later became the British-American feature film The World of Suzie Wong (1960) with Nancy Kwan as Suzie Wong.
-Ms. Nuyen would go on to portray Dr. Paulette Kiem on the 1980s television series St. Elsewhere (1986–1988).
+It later became the British-American feature film The World of Suzie Wong (1960), with Nancy Kwan as Suzie Wong.
+Nuyen went on to portray Dr. Paulette Kiem on the 1980s television series St. Elsewhere (1986–1988).